sekmo/sekmo.cc/_posts/2017-09-28-webfonts-in-rails.markdown

 categories: rails
 ---
 Some months ago I spent a couple of hours trying to get a webfont working with the Rails asset pipeline.
-I thought it was worth writing a turboguide on how to make it work without getting a headache.
+I thought it was worth writing a quick guide on how to make it work without getting a headache.

 1) Copy your beloved fonts in `vendor/assets/fonts`